Barstow, California: Museums

 Once a year a family opens their Black History collection to the public and nearby Fort Irwin is home to the 11 Cavalry and ACR Museum.
 The Old Woman meteorite, the largest meteorite found in California and the second largest in the United States, is housed in the Desert Discovery Center.

-The Casa Del Desierto, built in 1911 as a Harvey House hotel and train station, now houses the Route 66 Mother Road Museum, the Western America Railroad Museum and still functions as an (unstaffed) Amtrak station.
+The Casa Del Desierto, built in 1911 as a Harvey House hotel and train station, now houses the Route 66 Mother Road Museum, the Western America Railroad Museum, and still functions as an (unstaffed) Amtrak station.
 The Barstow Chamber of Commerce sponsors an annual sandcastle contest in the dry riverbed across from the Harvey House.

 Barstow Station

 Opened in 1975 and operating 365 days a year, Barstow Station is built to resemble a railway station.
 The location serves 20,000 tour buses a year and is a popular stop for travelers on Interstate 15.
-It includes a number of gift shops, an ice cream parlour, a Panda Express, Popeyes Louisiana Kitchen, KHWY radio station, and a Greyhound ticket terminal.
+It includes a number of gift and fast food shops, an ice cream parlour, KHWY radio station, and a Greyhound ticket terminal.

 The McDonald's restaurant at Barstow Station consists of three side-by-side railroad cars—a reference to Barstow's railroad heritage.
 In September 1986, the restaurant was destroyed by fire when a customer's car burst into flames at the drive-up window.
 In June 1997, the re-built restaurant received national attention when a gunman opened fire during a botched robbery, injuring several people and killing a nine-year-old girl.
 The gunman was mortally wounded by an off-duty police officer after the ensuing gun battle and later died in a hospital.